blancocd/3DV-SU25/3DVision-ex3/README.md

 ###### Answer

+Training took too long.
+Please see the log at `pointnet/train_correspondence.txt`

 ## Submission Policy

 We expect a `group_${group_number}.zip` file with all the codebase and the pdf containing the answers to the theoretical part inside.